aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

           // Create a new origin access control if not specified this.originAccessControl = new cloudfront.OriginAccessControl(scope, 'S3OriginAccessControl');
         }

+        if (this.originAccessControl.originAccessControlOriginType !== cloudfront.OriginAccessControlOriginType.S3) {
+          throw new Error(`Origin access control for an S3 origin must have origin type '${cloudfront.OriginAccessControlOriginType.S3}', got origin type
+          '${this.originAccessControl.originAccessControlOriginType}'`);
+        }

         const distributionId = options.distributionId;
         const result = this.grantDistributionAccessToBucket(distributionId);